-- 1. At this time, Alberta has not incorporated Health Impact Assessments in all government departments with policies that have the potential to impact child health. - 2.
+- 1. Alberta has not yet incorporated Health Impact Assessments in all government departments with policies that have the potential to impact child health. - 2.
 In the 2013 interprovincial-territorial meeting of Canadian experiences in institutionalizing Health Impact Assessment, Alberta developed a process referred to as the Health Lens for Public Policy (HLPP) (National Collaborating Centre for Healthy Public Policy, 2013).
 The HLPP process aimed to support the Government of Alberta's policy-makers by taking into account the health impacts of their policies using evidence and health expertise (National Collaborating Centre for Healthy Public Policy, 2013).
 Phase one consisted of applying the HLPP process to the Ministry of Health; the second phase was to expand it to all government bodies.
-Further, the report noted that in contrast to Quebec's approach, Alberta's HLPP adherence was voluntary and did not have legal ground (National Collaborating Centre for Healthy Public Policy, 2013). - 3.
-Alberta's 2015-2016 Annual Health Report states that a Health-in-All policy (HiAP) analysis process and toolkit were developed to encourage policy-makers of the Government of Alberta to consider the social determinants of health when developing and/or evaluating public policy (Government of Alberta, 2016).
-"Alberta Health developed a Health in All Policies (HiAP) analysis process and toolkit, designed to support Government of Alberta policy practitioners in considering the social, physical and economic environments and conditions (collectively known as the social determinants of health) when developing and/or evaluating public policy.
-As many of the social determinants of health are influenced by the policies, strategies, and legislation across different government departments, the HiAP approach will help identify how a proposed policy may impact the health and well-being of Albertans, including specific population groups, such as children and youth.
-The toolkit has been piloted and introduced to policy practitioners through awareness sessions, and is now available upon request to support government employees."
-(K. Schmidt, Personal Communication, April 16, 2018).The HiAP tool does require some background knowledge of the Social Determinants of Health; however, this results in very tangible recommendations.
-At this time we are not certain whether the HiAP tool is available to support other levels of government (i.e. municipal government).
+Further, the report noted that in contrast to Quebec's approach, Alberta's HLPP adherence was voluntary and did not have legal ground (National Collaborating Centre for Healthy Public Policy, 2013).

+HiAP was designed to support Government of Alberta policy practitioners in considering the social, physical and economic environments and conditions (collectively known as the social determinants of health) when developing and/or evaluating public policy.
+As many of the social determinants of health are influenced by the policies, strategies, and legislation across different government departments, the HiAP approach helps identify how a proposed policy may impact the health and well-being of Albertans, including specific population groups, such as children and youth (K. Schmidt, Personal Communication, April 16, 2018).